allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ### Link

-1. [Awesome EventStorming](https://github.com/mariuszgil/awesome-eventstorming) by Mariusz Gil &mdash; I guess this is the biggest source of links about EventStorming topics.
+1. [Awesome EventStorming](https://github.com/mariuszgil/awesome-eventstorming) by Mariusz Gil &mdash; I belive this is the biggest source of links about EventStorming topics.

 ## Thanks